-Location: Privacy rules can vary between countries.
+Location: Privacy and data protection rules can vary between countries.
 If your business is concerned about privacy, ask where your data will be stored.
 You are ultimately responsible for protecting personal information, regardless of whether it’s stored in New Zealand or overseas.

 Cloud computing checklist for small business (external link) — Privacy Commissioner

-Encryption makes data indecipherable to those who don’t have authority to access it.
+Encryption makes data indecipherable to those who don’t have the key to access it.

 These can be used instead of — or in addition to — cloud storage:

 Server: Unlike a desktop computer, which provides a hard drive and operating system for only one user, a server is a much more powerful device that provides services to many users, eg file access and storage.
 You’ll need IT help to maintain one.
-Think about how you’ll guard against hackers and other cyber security threats.
-Restrict administrator-level access to only those who need it — and to have a secure password or passphrase that’s different from others your business uses.
-Choose a long, strong passphrase, eg IAte23OfDiana'sSandwiches! — and store it in a safe place.
+Ask them how often they update them and how they'll secure them.

 Disc: DVDs and CDs can store moderate amounts of data and can be useful as backups to keep offsite.